 The original Galaxy Chromebook was one of the best Chromebooks of 2020 and remains the best 4K Chromebook today.
 However, there has been some understandable confusion over whether it still deserves to be your next Chromebook when its successor has debuted at almost half the price.
 If you're dead set on having a Galaxy Chromebook and that sexy, sexy Fiesta Red, here's why the Galaxy Chromebook beats the Galaxy Chromebook 2 so long as the price is right.

 The Galaxy Chromebook 2 is not an upgrade

-I'd normally get into the finer points of why the next generation has some benefits even if it's not as powerful as its predecessor (from the processor to the screen to the internal storage being eMMC instead of faster SSD storage), but I digress.
-Still, when investing in one of the best Chromebooks on the market, it's important to take a hard look at some core specs and let them speak for themselves:
+I'd normally get into the finer points of why the next generation has some benefits even if it's not as powerful as its predecessor — and make no mistake, the Galaxy Chromebook 2 is weaker in almost every measurable way — but I'm just going to let them speak for themselves:

 |Category||Samsung Galaxy Chromebook||Samsung Galaxy Chromebook 2|

 |Display||13.3" AMOLED 3840x2160px (4K)||13.3" QLED 1920x1080px|

 Project Athena certified

 Active Pen support

 Up to 13 hours